linhe0x0/log/README.md

-# logger
+# log

-A wrapped pino, with structured logging.
+A wrapped [pino](https://github.com/pinojs/pino), with support for structured logging.